pilgrimtabby/pilgrim-autosplitter/README.md

   * Right-click on the app, hold the `option` key, and press `open`.
 When the warning pops up, you should see a new option: `open`.

-* If global hotkeys aren't working:
+* If global hotkeys aren't working / you are seeing the following message: `This process is not trusted!
+Input event monitoring will not be possible until it is added to accessibility clients.`:

   * Make sure you've given the application accessibility permissions in `System Settings > Privacy and Security > Accessibility`.
-Pilgrim Autosplitter needs access to the keyboard so it can enter hotkeys.
+For good measure, allow access to the keyboard as well.

-* If you see an error in the Terminal window about using the wrong kind of CPU:

-  * You're likely using an Intel-based Mac, not a silicon-based Mac.
-Use the other installation method below.

 ### Method 2: Run from source with Python